8.2

 Strengths

-Featherlight build (around 6.5oz) means you barely notice them in your bag or on your feet; about 60% lighter than average hiking shoes.
+Featherlight build means you barely notice them in your bag.

-The knit upper offers a breathable, supremely comfortable sock-like fit.
+The knit upper offers a breathable, sock-like fit.

-Good durability for its minimalist class, with the 2018 model often praised by users for longevity.
+Good durability for its class, with the 2018 model praised for longevity.

 X